willhutch/progression-framework/frameworks/generic.md

           - "Owns the implementation of the solution and can successfully gain buy-in for their proposals "
           - "Promptly and effectively deals with unforeseen risks as they arise "
           - "Proactively suggest new ideas for practice development and takes the lead in implementing "
-          - "Provides praise and recognition to others""
+          - "Provides praise and recognition to others"
       - level: 4
         criteria:
           - "Can take a long-term vision and define building blocks to get there"